 - Click the Browse Button under Search for driver software in this location.
-Specify the directory where the USB driver was saved (\Drivers\USB) as the location to search and click the Next Button. - The Windows Security Dialog Box will be displayed.
-Click the Install Button. - 7.
-The driver will be installed. - 8.
+Specify the following directory where the USB driver was saved as the location to search and click the Next Button.

+- Windows 7 SP1 \Drivers\USB\7

+- Windows 8.1 \Drivers\USB\8

+- Windows 10/Windows 11 \Drivers\USB\10

+If the Windows Security dialog box appears, click the Install Button.

+- 7. The driver will be installed. - 8.
 When the driver installation is completed normally, the installation completed dialog box will be displayed.
 Click the Close Button.